tonyreveal/aap_preflight/README.md

 ### Pre-install checks performed:

 - Installs nmap-ncat (for port connectivity tests)
-- Disables appstream repo
+- Disables appstream repo on all hosts in inventory
-- Enables baseos repo
+- Enables baseos repo on all hosts in inventory
 - Disables chef-client if installed and running
 - Non-AAP install managed database tests
   - Controller: